chanzo/script-launcher/src/README.md

 ```

 ### Menu options
-**defaultChoice:** Specify the default selected entries of your menu separated by a colon.
+* **defaultChoice:** Specify the default selected entries of your menu separated by a colon.
-**menu defaultScript:** Auto start a specific script, this will disable the interactive menu.
+* **menu defaultScript:** Auto start a specific script, this will disable the interactive menu.
-**pageSize:** Change the number of lines that will be rendered for the menu.
+* **pageSize:** Change the number of lines that will be rendered for the menu.
+* **timeout:** Auto close/select a menu value after a specified time.

 The default value is presented in the following example:
 ``` JSON